-- (B) Temporary employees and employees of any temporary agencies performing work in the classification and administrative unit in which a layoff occurs shall be terminated prior to the layoff of trial service or regular employees.
+(B) Temporary employees and employees of any temporary agencies performing work in the classification and administrative unit in which a layoff occurs shall be terminated prior to the layoff of trial service or regular employees.
+An employee in initial trial service is ineligible for any layoff rights under this Article.
 "Administrative Unit" is defined as the unit reporting to the lowest level Director or Department Head or equivalent level manager (for example: Registrar or Comptroller), Dean, Vice President, Assistant/Associate Vice President, Assistant/Associate or Vice Provost, Provost or President where a layoff occurs.
-An employee in initial trial service is ineligible for any layoff rights under this Article. - (C) For purposes of this Article, geographic areas are defined as: